EnterOrion/mini-message-board/README.md

 ## Tools

 The frontend is very minimal, but the backend was built with Node.js and Express.
-Express validator was used to validate form data.
-Luxon was used to format dates of the messages.
+Express validator was used to validate form data. <br/> Luxon was used to format dates of the messages.
 MongoDB was used as the database.
+EJS was used as the template engine.

 ## Demo